Over the past few weeks I had the outstanding

 enough?
 Will I ever be satisfied

-with me, even when I have so much satisfaction looking at him?
+with myself, even when I have so much satisfaction looking at him?

-but failed miserably doing what is required?
-But what is required?
+but failed miserably in doing what is required?
+But what is needed?

-giving it their best effort.
+giving their best effort.
 The Broncos were required to be in New York, but I

-have faced many doubts over he past few years.
-I have spent more time dwelling on my failures, as opposed
+have faced many doubts over the past few years.
+I have spent more time dwelling on my failures than on my successes.

 which are the result of another failure.